Enjoying summertime casseroles doesn’t cross many minds. But here are a few twists on cozy meals you should know about this season.

 You will prepare this pizza essentially the same way you prepare a traditional one, with the exception of using a dutch oven and layering things from the bottom to the top.
 The crust will go on the top, and you’ll cook the mixture long enough to brown the crust’s edges and combine the flavors.
 This will quickly become a family favorite!

-There are many ways to turn those warm, cozy meals into scrumptious summer eats.
+There are many ways to turn those warm, cozy meals into scrumptious summer casseroles.
 Between grills, campfires, and dutch ovens, you can enjoy all your favorites and classics.
 What will you enjoy first?